n-babar/OfTheDay/README.md

 - Users can and remove their favorite OTDs on the post tab.
 - For you page with a default filter of all your interests.
 Only gives you the option to filter additionally by specific interests.
 - Users can log out.
+- users can follow and unfollow other users on other user's followers/following list just like you can do you own prrofile's lists
 - Loading screen when loading any feed, in the main feed, users own profile, and on other profiles.
 Fixed a lot of the feed bugs.

 ### TODO - Push to testflight?